 FCB (Pin 7): Forced Continuous Control Input.
-This input acts on both output stages and can be used to regulate a secondary winding.
+This input acts on both output stages.
 Pulling this pin below 0.6V will force continuous synchronous operation.
 Do not leave this pin floating without a decoupling capacitor.

 ITH (Pin 8): Error Amplifier Output and Switching Regulator Compensation Point.
 Both current comparator's thresholds increase with this control voltage.
 The normal voltage range of this pin is from 0V to 2.4V